 Planners and landscape architects work on projects that range in scale from site and landscape development to the design of entire communities and the formulation of policies that shape urban and regional growth.
-Planning and landscape architecture graduates work for private firms and government agencies.
-Their work typically involves fields such as land-use planning, housing, natural resource management, urban transportation, development controls, and environmental impact assessment.
+Planning and landscape architecture graduates work for private firms, government agencies, and nonprofit organizations.
+Their work typically involves fields such as land-use planning, housing, natural resource management, urban transportation, development controls, and environmental impact assessment